Pranayama

 Pranayama has many physical benefits.
 It expands the chest, improves vital capacity and helps to slowly overcome many illnesses such as bronchial asthma, shortness of breath and irregular breathing.
 Together with bandhas and mudras, it improves blood circulation to and within the heart.

-ayama has physiological advantages.
+Pranayama also has physiological benefits.
 The respiratory function is both voluntary and involuntary.
 Normally, our breathing is shallow and involuntary.
 In pranayama, a deliberate attempt is made to bring the breath under greater voluntary control, thus bringing many other involuntary conditions of the body and mind under voluntary control.
 The mind is trained and adapted to follow the breath and thus attain the capacity for Ekagra (the 4th state of focus, stable, effortless concentration), which is essential for all other mental and spiritual realizations.